 - The Google Analytics’ Search Console reports does not categorize a good chunk of keywords due to privacy issues.
 Since Google Analytics allows you to drill into very specific user behavior, most keywords are categorized as "not set."

 - Google Analytics will have a higher count in sessions vs clicks in Google’s Search Console.
-(Google Search Console only shows clicks – Google Analytics Search Console reports only shows sessions) Clicks can be analogous to page views whereas sessions is a group of page views in one time frame.
-If a user clicked on the URL, searched a keyword, and didn’t do anything for 30 minutes (session timeout period), that user eventually comes back to the URL.
+(Google Search Console only shows clicks – Google Analytics Search Console reports only shows sessions) You can think of clicks like page views, while sessions are a group of page views without 30 minutes of inactivity.
+Let's say a user clicked on the URL, searched a keyword, and didn’t do anything for 30 minutes while leaving theh tab open.
+Then, the user eventually comes back to the URL.
 That entire activity is counted as two sessions, which eventually creates the discrepancy between the two tools.

 Google’s Search Console

 - Google’s Search Console shows most of the search results without depending on the Google Analytics tracking snippet.
-With more keyword information captured, you can gauge which keywords you want to use later.
+With more keyword information captured, you can find out which keywords you want to use later.

 - With limited reports available and no linked Google Analytics data, you can’t depend on Google’s Search Console alone for full website performance attributed to keywords.

+So how would we go about using both tools at once?
 We use Google’s Search Console for keyword inspiration as there are extra keywords being captured there.
-Then, we’ll deep dive into Google Analytics’ Search Console reports to see if there was a trend with any of the top keywords.
+Then, we’ll deep dive into Google Analytics’ Search Console reports to see if there was a trend with any of the top keywords were tracking.
 Together, the search data shows you how your SEO is performing and if keyword clicks match up to your strategy.

-Google Analytics’ Social report simply breaks down the "Social" channel under Acquisition > All Traffic > Channels report into individual social websites.
-It has limited metrics, mostly generic metrics that aren't too helpful without context.
+Google Analytics’ Social report simply breaks down the "Social" channel (found under Acquisition > All Traffic > Channels report) into individual social websites.
+It has limited metrics, mostly the vanity metrics that aren't too helpful without context.

-You can also view the top landing pages overall by social to determine which are most helpful in traffic and conversions.
+You can also view the top landing pages overall by social to determine which bring in the most traffic and conversions.

-Alternative: View Social metrics in Acquisition > All Traffic > Channels report with the flexibility of secondary dimensions and segments.
+Alternative to the Social reports: View Social channel metrics in Acquisition > All Traffic > Channels report with the flexibility of secondary dimensions and segments.
 It’s also shown in the context of other Default Channel Groupings as well.

 What are tracking URLs?

 Tracking URLs are URLs with your landing page appended with custom UTM parameters you choose to define the URL for reporting.
-The parameters help identify where and how the campaign or post the URL was used.
-These parameters will then be organized into actual Google Analytics reports once the URLs are active.
+The parameters help identify where and how the the tracking URL was used.
+These parameters will then push data into the corresponding Google Analytics reports once the URLs are active.

-Recommended for custom UTMs: Use the pre-defined terms for source and medium as much as possible, so Google Analytics can categorize it to the right Default Channel Grouping for proper traffic attribution.
+Recommended for custom UTMs: Use the pre-defined terms for source and medium as much as possible, so Google Analytics can categorize it to the right Default Channel Grouping.
 Otherwise, you’ll need to customize Channel Groupings in Admin.
 This is important as you will rely heavily on Default Channel Groupings for high-level performance insights.